 - It also said farmers should not be stopped from rearing hybrid varieties of milking animals and suggested that the grace period is given to shift to organic farming be extended from five years to 10 years.

-- The report said forest areas should be fenced to prevent the animals straying into it.
+- The report said forest areas should be fenced to prevent the animals from straying into them.

 No, not after the 3rd committee!
 But even before that!

-Farmers were worried of Gadgil report, fearing their eviction.
+Farmers were worried about Gadgil’s report, fearing their eviction.

-They fear the same of Kasturirangan report too.
+They fear the same of the Kasturirangan report too.

-By this time UPSC aspirants should have realised that no report can satisfy all!
+By this time UPSC aspirants should have realized that no report can satisfy all!

-Though there are many who treat Kasturirangan report as a more practical report, the truth is that Gadgil report was not anti-farmer.
+Though there are many who treat the Kasturirangan report as a more practical report, the truth is that Gadgil’s report was not anti-farmer.
 Also, people had misconceptions about Ecologically Fragile Lands (EFL) and Ecologically Sensitive Areas (ESA).
-Both of them were different concepts under different laws–the first under forest department and the latter under the district administration and pollution control board.
+Both of them were different concepts under different laws–the first under the forest department and the latter under the district administration and pollution control board.